Invega Sustenna (Paliperidone Palmitate)

 How It Works

-Invega Sustenna belongs to a group of medicines called antipsychotic agents.
-It works by helping to correct a chemical imbalance in the brain that is associated with schizophrenia.
+Invega Sustenna works by correcting chemical imbalances in the brain associated with schizophrenia.

 How to Take Invega Sustenna